ionut94/motif_detection_polyphonic/README.md

 ```

 This analysis helps understand:

-- How increasing the delta parameter (allowed pitch mismatches) affects execution time
+* How increasing the delta parameter (per-note tolerance) affects execution time
-- How increasing the gamma parameter (allowed SAD) affects execution time
+* How increasing the gamma parameter (allowed SAD) affects execution time
-- Whether parameters have linear, quadratic, or exponential effects on performance
+* Whether parameters have linear, quadratic, or exponential effects on performance
-- Results are saved as plots to results/plots/delta_complexity.png and results/plots/gamma_complexity.png
+* Results are saved as plots to results/plots/delta_complexity.png and results/plots/gamma_complexity.png

 Both tools generate visual plots that help in understanding the empirical complexity characteristics of the implementation.